Revisiting Privacy, Utility, and Efficiency Trade-offs when Fine-Tuning Large Language Models: Quantifying Privacy and Utility

 \textbf{Results.} In Figure~\ref{fig:FFT_All}, we demonstrate measures of privacy (left column) and utility (right column) while fine-tuning three LLM models on Customersim dataset \cite{shi-etal-2022-selective} (experimental details are provided at the end of this section).
 In particular, we show training loss on the left column and test loss on the right column.
 Importantly, we separately compute the loss for both sensitive and non-sensitive tokens in both training and test datasets.
 Intuitively, a higher loss denotes more privacy and less utility.

 \textbf{Privacy is overestimated in the existing measure.} In Figure~\ref{fig:pyt_priv}, we compute privacy using our measure, as well as the existing one.
 The existing measure of privacy considers \textit{all tokens in the training data}, where low training loss denotes less privacy, while our measure considers \textit{only the sensitive tokens in the training data}.
 Using our measure, a notable disparity emerges: \textit{sensitive tokens exhibit significantly higher loss than non-sensitive ones}, particularly in the initial training epochs, as sensitive tokens are less predictable.
 This eventually indicates that the loss over all tokens (existing measure) would be much lower initially than the loss over only sensitive tokens (our measure), thus overestimating privacy threats much earlier.
-Similar trends are observed for other models in Figures \ref{fig:gemma_priv} and \ref{fig:llama_priv}.
+Similar trends are observed for other models in Figures \ref{fig:gemma_priv}, \ref{fig:llama_priv}, and \ref{fig:qwen_priv}.

 \textbf{Utility is underestimated in the existing measure.} In Figure \ref{fig:pyt_util}, we compute utility using our measure and the prevailing one.
 The existing utility measure is related to the test loss of all tokens, where lower test loss indicates better utility.
 We can observe that our measure that considers the test loss on only non-sensitive tokens provides better utility than the existing measure.
-Similar trends are observed for other models in Figures \ref{fig:gemma_util} and \ref{fig:llama_util}.
-Existing measure would lead to better utility at earlier epochs compared to our measure i.e. one would select checkpoints at epochs $4$, $2$ and $2$ using existing measures for Pythia, Gemma and Llama2 respectively and at epochs $5$, $6$, and $6$ using our measure.
+Similar trends are observed for other models in Figures \ref{fig:gemma_util}, \ref{fig:llama_util}, and \ref{fig:qwen_util}.
+Existing measure would lead to better utility at earlier epochs compared to our measure i.e. one would select checkpoints at epochs $4$, $2$, $2$, and $2$ using existing measures for Pythia, Gemma, Llama2, and Qwen2.5 respectively and at epochs $5$, $6$, $5$, and $6$ using our measure.
 Thus, utility is underestimated in the existing measure.
-Figure \ref{fig:app_FFT_All_log} in Appendix \ref{appendix:sens_non_sens_distinction} shows the change more distinctly in log-scale.
 For the same fine-tuning scenario, our measure certifies better utility than the existing measure, which unintentionally considers the loss of sensitive tokens that are rare.
 The key to our findings is how we annotate sensitive and non-sensitive tokens in real-world datasets.
 Next, we expand our experimental details leading to our results.